nodopiano/kayak/README.md

 kayak install
 ```

+## Wordpress URL and Ports

+Kayak binds to port 80 and 3306 on your machine, so you can simply go to http://localhost in your browser.
+Please make sure you don't have other services running under those ports.

 ## WP-Cli

 WP-CLI is a set of command-line tools for managing WordPress installations.
 You can update plugins, configure multisite installs and much more, without using a web browser.